Hood College

 Hood College is a private college in Frederick, Maryland.
+It was established in 1893 by the Potomac Synod of the Reformed Church in the United States as a women's college.
+An all-female institution until 1971, the college initially admitted men only as commuters.
+This continued until 2003, when male students were extended the option of residential status.

 In fall 2018, Hood enrolled 2,052 students (1,092 undergraduate students; 960 graduate students).
 Thirty-eight percent of students are either members of under-represented racial or ethnic populations or from foreign countries.

-It was established in 1893 by the Potomac Synod of the Reformed Church in the United States as the "Woman's College of Frederick".
-An all-female institution until 1971, the college initially admitted men only as commuters.
-This continued until 2003, when male students were extended the option of residential status.